 So you were captivated by the dreamy viewpoint pictures of Padar Island, huh?
-A year ago, I was in the same boat!
+Three years ago, I was in the same boat!
 I saw a photo of this island (clearly of volcanic origin) with huge turquoise bays, pink sand beaches and rugged cliffs, with two travelers taking in all the views from the top.
 And at that moment I knew I had to make the same trek to experience this unique view.

-In this guide, you’ll learn exactly how to plan your trip to Padar Island, part of the Komodo National Park archipelago in Indonesia.
+In this guide, you’ll learn exactly how to plan your day trip to Padar Island, the third largest island of the Komodo National Park archipelago in Indonesia.

 How Do You Get To Padar Island?